My Top Ten Christmas Songs

 3. (There’s No Place Like) Home For The Holidays, Perry Como (1912-2001) The popular crooner recorded the song in 1954 and sang it for the next 40 years.
 “Mr. C” recorded it in stereo in 1959 and it is this version you probably hear today.
 Like many popular television variety stars of his era, Como continued holiday shows after his weekly TV shows ended.
 This video is from his 1969 Christmas special.

 2. It’s The Most Wonderful Time of the Year, Andy Williams (1927-2012).
 Williams was another popular television crooner.
 The song was written in 1963 and recorded by Williams for his first Christmas album.
 It was used on his television show the same year and became a Christmas standard over time.
-Now it is one of the top 10 Christmas songs of all time.
-On this video, Williams appears to be singing along with the popular recording.
+It is one of the top 10 Christmas songs of all time.
+In this video, Williams appears to be singing along with the popular recording.

 1. White Christmas, Bing Crosby (1903-1977) The Irving Berlin hit was apparently written for the movie Holiday Inn (no-telling with the prolific Mr. Berlin).
 Crosby first sang it on his radio show in 1941 but recorded it in 1942 for the Holiday Inn movie.
 It was recorded again in 1947 as the original master wore out from frequent use.
 The song appeared in two other movies and Crosby sang it for the rest of his life.
 This video is the final performance.
 He died soon after, doing what he liked best, playing golf.